 “Welcoming surf, yoga and spa resort on a glorious golden beach, with kids club and 4 restaurants”

-Purpose-built and impeccably kept, Paradis Plage strives and succeeds in delivering all things to all people.
+Purpose-built and impeccably kept, with proven eco-credentials, Paradis Plage strives and succeeds in delivering all things to all people.
 If you're here for romance, there's fine dining and couples' massages, and those superb sunsets.
 If you're travelling en famille you get a complimentary kids club, family suites, a playground and kids menus.
 For fitness fanatics, there are thrice-daily yoga classes and a well-equipped gym.
 For those keen to fly and flop, how about a sumptuous spa ritual then a snooze poolside before tucking into a delicious lunch?
 Groups of friends often end their surfing day stargazing round the firepit with cocktails.
 Suites are spacious, comfortable and well-kept; there are also a few bungalows and villas closer to the water.
 Whatever your reason for staying, you're guaranteed a good time, as we can testify.

 - Wonderful beachfront setting; all 95 suites have ocean views and private balconies